K▫B▫S▫I

 THE STAFF:

 Doug Walter is KBSI's President.
 He holds a Bachelor of Architecture Degree from Kansas State University.
-He has taught building energy principles for more than 25 years.
+He has taught building energy principles for 30 years.
 He serves as a consultant and trainer for the Kansas Weatherization Assistance Program and has served on the US Department of Energy's National Health and Safety Working Group and Region VII's Technical Working Group, as well as serving on the Affordable Comfort Conference Program Committee.
-He currently serves on the Board of Directors of RESNET.
+He has served on the Board of Directors of RESNET and currently serves on its Training and Education Committee.

 Tom Mahoney is KBSI's Rating Services Director.
 He has a degree in Mechanical Engineering and an Associate Degree in Solar Engineering Technology.